HappySeaFox/sail/EXAMPLES.md

 sail_destroy_image(image);

 /*
- * If you have no plans to re-use the same context in the future, finish working with this
+ * Recommended: finish working with the implicitly allocated SAIL context in this thread
- * context and unload all loaded plugins attached to it.
+ * and unload all loaded plugins attached to it.
  */
-sail_finish(context);
-context = NULL;
+sail_finish();
 ```

 #### C++: